Get started with the LeaseHawk CRM basics

 Today you're going to learn what the CRM is used for, how to log in, create a password and get started, how to navigate the icons on the home screen and how to use the seven main buckets on the home screen.

-Once you've downloaded the LeaseHawk CRM and pinned it to your computer task bar following the instructions provided to you, It's time to log in.
-Here's how!
 On your go-live date.
-Be sure to look out for an email from firstname.lastname@example.org.
+Be sure to look out for an email from email@example.com.
 This will have your username and instructions on setting up your password.
 If you don't see the email, it may have been routed to your junk mail folder.
-Contact email@example.com if necessary.
+Contact firstname.lastname@example.org if necessary.

 Click on your property; that will bring up the home screen.